© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dominican Friars (Quaker's Friars) is a scheduled monument protected by Historic England under reference 1007012.
 View the official record →

-Dominican Friars is a scheduled ancient monument in Gloucester comprising the remains of a medieval friary founded in the thirteenth century.
+Quaker's Friars is a Dominican friary situated in Gloucestershire, established during the medieval period as a house of the Order of Preachers.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007012.

 Dominican Friars (Quaker's Friars) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007012.